hongtaoh/onlinebook/README.md

 npm run docs:dev
 ```

-Make relavent changes until you are satisfied with the look and structure.
+Make relevant changes until you are satisfied with the look and structure.

-### Customization
+### 2.3 Customization

 Please refer to the [Theme section](https://vuepress.vuejs.org/theme/) of VuePress's official documentation for more information.
 If you don't like the default look, you change the theme or write your own theme.

-### Publish
+### 2.4 Publish

 First, as usual, you need to create a repository on GitHub (or similar platforms).

-In case you are not familar with Git, at the root directory of `vuepress-starter` you just created:
+In case you are not familiar with Git, at the root directory of `vuepress-starter` you just created:

 ```bash
 git init